jhelvy/us-china-pev-policy-2025/README.md

 The key figures are:

-- `figs/annual-sales.png`
-- `figs/range-price-us-china-class-2024-labels-edit.png`

-The first is reproduced by running the script `fig-annual-sales.R`

-The second is reproduced by running the script `fig-range-price.R`.
-For this one, the script generates two files:

-- `figs/range-price-us-china-class-2024-labels.png`
+- `figs/fig1-range-price-edit`
-- `figs/range-price-us-china-class-2024-labels.pdf`
+- `figs/fig2-annual-sales`

+Each are saved as a vector graphic (pdf version) and static image (png version).

-Since the labeled data points have poor placement in these, a hand-edited final version is created as `figs/range-price-us-china-class-2024-labels-edit.png`
+Figure 1 is reproduced by running the script `fig1-range-price.R`.
+Since the labeled data points have poor placement in the `figs/fig1-range-price` file, a hand-edited final version is created as `figs/fig1-range-price-edit` where I manually positioned some of the labels.
+I made the edits in the pdf (vector graphic) version, then saved it as the png version.

+Figure 2 is reproduced by running the script `fig2-china-sales.R`.

+The raw data used to create these figures is in the "data" folder, and the processed data needed only to re-create these figures is in the "data_processed" folder.

 Detailed descriptions of the data sources can be found in the [README file](https://github.com/jhelvy/us-china-pev-policy-2025/blob/main/data/README.md) in the "data" folder.